 This check monitors the state of any Windows Service and submits a service check to Datadog.

-The Windows Service check is packaged with the Agent, so simply install the Agent on your Windows hosts.
+The Windows Service check is included in the Datadog Agent package, so you don’t need to install anything else on your Windows hosts.

-conf.d directory.
-See the sample windwos_service.yaml for all available configuration options:
+conf.d/ folder at the root of your Agent’s configuration directory.
+See the sample windows_service.d/conf.yaml for all available configuration options:

 Restart the Agent to start monitoring the services and sending service checks to Datadog.

-The Windows Service check does not include any metrics at this time.
+The Windows Service check does not include any metrics.

-The Windows Service check does not include any event at this time.
+The Windows Service check does not include any events.

 The Agent submits this service check for each Windows service configured in